xtensor-stack/xtensor/README.md

  - `begin()` and `end()` provide instances of `xiterator`s which can be used to iterate over all the elements of the expression.
 The order in which elements are listed is `row-major` in that the index of last dimension is incremented first.
  - `xbegin(shape)` and `xend(shape)` are similar but take a *broadcasting shape* as an argument.
 Elements are iterated upon in a row-major way, but certain dimensions are repeated to match the provided shape as per the rules described above.
 For an expression `e`, `e.xbegin(e.shape())` and `e.begin()` are equivalent.

+### Fixed-dimension *and* Dynamic dimension

+Two container classes implementing multi-dimensional arrays are provided: `xarray` and `xtensor`.

+ - `xarray` can be reshaped dynamically to any number of dimensions.
+It is the container that is the most similar to numpy arrays.
+ - `xtensor` has a dimension set at compilation time, which enables many optimizations.
+For example, shapes and strides of `xtensor` instances are allocated on the stack instead of the heap.

+`xarray` and `xtensor` container are both `xexpression`s and can be involved and mixed in universal functions, assigned to each other etc...

+Besides, two access operators are provided:

+ - The variadic template `operator()` which can take multiple integral arguments or none.
+ - And the `operator[]` which takes a single multi-index argument, which can be of size determined at runtime. `operator[]` also supports access with braced initializers.

+## Python bindings

+The [xtensor-python](https://github.com/QuantStack/xtensor-python) project provides the implementation of an `xtensor` container, `pyarray` which effectively wraps numpy arrays, allowing inplace edition, including reshapes.

 ## Building and Running the Tests